Tesla Roadster (second generation)

-The Tesla Roadster is a battery electric four-seater sports car planned to be built by Tesla, Inc. The company claimed it will be capable of accelerating from 0 to 60 mph in 1.9 seconds, which would have been quicker than any street legal production car at the date of its announcement in November 2017.
-The Roadster would be the successor to Tesla's first production car, the 2008 Roadster.
+The second generation Tesla Roadster is an upcoming battery electric four-seater sports car planned to be built by Tesla, Inc. The company claims it will be capable of accelerating from 0 to 60 mph in 1.9 seconds, which would have been quicker than any street legal production car at the date of its announcement in November 2017.
+The Roadster is the successor to Tesla's first production car, the 2008 Tesla Roadster, and is intended to be a halo car for the company.

-Originally set to start production in 2020 with 10,000 units, the release has been delayed multiple times.
+Unveiled as a concept prototype in November 2017 and originally set to start production in 2020 with 10,000 units, the release has been delayed multiple times.
 In November 2025, Tesla CEO Elon Musk said the Roadster would begin production in 2027.
 Musk said that higher-performance trim levels will be available beyond the base specification.